Programme of study for the degree of Doctor of Philosophy TARGET Programme of study for the degree of Doctor of Philosophy TARGET 2026/27

-Revised: 2024/25
+Revised: 2026/27

 Introduction

-This programme is delivered as part of the NERC Centre for Doctoral Training (CDT) Training and Research Group for Energy Transition Mineral Resources (TARGET), and is delivered in partnership with the University of Leicester (lead partner), and the Universities of Leeds, Southampton, Liverpool, St Andrews, UCL, Brighton Aberdeen, Edinburgh, Cardiff, and Exeter.
+This programme is delivered as part of the NERC Centre for Doctoral Training (CDT) Training and Research Group for Energy Transition Mineral Resources (TARGET), and is delivered in partnership with the University of Leicester (lead partner), and the Universities of Southampton, Liverpool, St Andrews, UCL, Brighton, Aberdeen, Edinburgh, Cardiff, and Exeter.

 Entry requirements

-Applicants will normally be required to have obtained a relevant degree at least equivalent to a UK upper second class (2:1) honours degree.
+Candidates will normally be required to have obtained a relevant degree at least equivalent to a UK upper second class (2:1) honours degree.

 Programme outline